-This page reflects my portfolio and I try to update it quarterly.
+This page reflects my portfolio.
 Keep in mind that I have a high risk tolerance and my investing horizon is very long.
 This is how my portfolio is 100% equity with roughly 65% of my holdings in US stocks and 35% in Canadian equity (I’m Canadian, should you wonder).
-If you want to know when I make trades, make sure you subscribe to my newsletter (at the bottom of this article).
+If you want to know when I make trades, make sure you subscribe to my newsletter:

 I’ve built the portfolio based on my 7 investing rules of dividend investing.
 I also manage 13 other portfolio models.
 11 of the 13 portfolios beat their benchmark since 2013.
 Click here to review my performance.

 I split my holdings into two categories: a core portfolio generating dividend payment and a growth portfolio generating both dividend and stock value growth.